TriumphLLC/Blend4Web/doc_src/developers.rst

 .. index:: sensor; manifold

 Users cannot directly control sensors via the external API.
-Instead all sensors must be present in one or multiple collections - so called sensor manifolds.
+Instead, all sensors must be present in one or multiple collections - so called sensor manifolds.
 A manifold is a logic container associated with a scene object.
 It generates a response to a defined set of sensor events by executing a callback function.
-To define the manifold it is required to have the following information (see also the API documenation for decription of the ``controls.create_sensor_manifold`` function):
+To define the manifold it is required to have the following information (see also the API documentation for description of the ``controls.create_sensor_manifold`` function):

 * An object to carry the manifold (e.g. a thrown object).
-* An unique id of the manifold (e.g. "IMPACT").
+* A unique id of the manifold (e.g. "IMPACT").
 * Callback execution mode (the options are: ``CT_POSITIVE`` - logic function positive result, ``CT_CONTINUOUS`` - every frame with a positive logic function result and once with a zero result, ``CT_LEVEL`` - any logic, function result change, ``CT_SHOT`` - one-stage logic function result change, ``CT_TRIGGER`` - logic function result switch, ``CT_CHANGE`` - any sensor value change).
 * An array of sensors.
 * A logic function to define the combination of the sensor states for which the callback function is executed.